How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

 Thursday 2nd 7am – live Facebook aftershow

-New Zealand (Note: on following Wednesdays, after the clocks change, these times will move one hour earlier)
+New Zealand (Note: from the second Wednesday, after the clocks change, these times will move one hour earlier)

 Thursday 2nd 8am – episode watch and live tweet